-(In thousands) December 31, 2020 December 31, 2019
+(In thousands) December 31, 2020 .
+December 31, 2019

 Incentive compensation \$ 16,199 \$ 6,840

 Interest rate and foreign currency contracts 13,694 704

 Payroll, vacation and other compensation 9,886 3,389

 Accrued interest 4,815 4,870

 Other 11,121 5,858

 \$ 55,715 \$ 21,661

-9. Tax Receivable Agreement
+10. Tax Receivable Agreement

-The Tax Receivable Agreement generally provides for the payment by the Company to the legacy Hostess Equity Holders of 85% of the net cash savings, if any, in U.S. federal, state and local income taxes that the Company realizes (or is deemed to realize in certain circumstances) in periods after the closing of the 2016 acquisition (which periods may extend, unless the Tax Receivable Agreement is terminated early in accordance with its terms, for more than 15 years following any exchange of Class B Units of Hostess Holdings for shares of the Company's Class A common stock or the cash equivalent thereof) as a result of (i) certain increases in tax basis resulting from the 2016 acquisition; (ii) certain tax attributes of Hostess Holdings and its subsidiaries existing prior to the 2016 acquisition and prior to subsequent exchanges of Class B Units; (iii) certain increases in tax basis resulting from exchanges of Class B Units; (iv) imputed interest deemed to be paid by the Company as a result of payments it makes under the Tax Receivable Agreement, and (v) certain increases in tax basis resulting from payments under the Tax Receivable Agreement will be made to the Metropoulos Entities in accordance with specified percentages, regardless of the source of the applicable tax attribute.
-The Company recognizes a liability on the consolidated balance sheet based on the undiscounted estimated future payments under the Tax Receivable to estimate the future expected payments include a 26.5% cash tax savings rate.
+The Tax Receivable Agreement generally provides for the payment by the Company to the legacy Hostess Equity Holders of 85% of the net cash savings, if any, in U.S. federal, state and local income taxes that the Company realizes (or is deemed to realize in certain circumstances) in periods after the closing of the 2016 acquisition (which periods may extend, unless the Tax Receivable Agreement is terminated early in accordance with its terms, for more than 15 years following any exchange of Class B Units of Hostess Holdings for shares of the Company's Class A common stock or the cash equivalent thereof) as a result of (i) certain increases in tax basis resulting from the 2016 acquisition; (ii) certain tax attributes of Hostess Holdings and its subsidiaries existing prior to the 2016 acquisition and prior to subsequent exchanges of Class B Units; (iii) certain increases in tax basis resulting from exchanges of Class B Units; (iv) imputed interest deemed to be paid by the Company as a result of payments it makes under the Tax Receivable Agreement, and (v) certain increases in tax basis resulting from payments the Company makes under the Tax Receivable Agreement.
+The Company will retain the benefit of the remaining 15% of these cash savings.
+Certain payments under the Tax Receivable Agreement will be made to the Metropoulos Entities in accordance with specified percentages, regardless of the source of the applicable tax attribute.
+The Company recognizes a liability on the consolidated balance sheet based on the undiscounted estimated future payments under the Tax Receivable Agreement.
+Significant inputs used to estimate the future expected payments include a 26.5% cash tax savings rate.